 St. Augustine grass has a lesser tolerance to extended periods of drought.
 This turfgrass has a moderate resistance to damage due to its extensive root system, but a poor ability to go dormant.
 If exposed to an extended period of drought, you may experience significant loss of plant life, and grass may need to be replanted.

 Most turfgrasses found in Texas can recover from a 60 day period of drought damage, Bermudagrass and St. Augustine included.
 However, just because your lawn is going to recover doesn’t mean it will flourish.
-Allowing your lawn to experience extended periods of drought will have long term effects in the coming years, and you may experience a thinner, duller lawn in the following growth seasons.

 HOW TO AVOID DROUGHT STRESS